Jalen Brunson NBA Playoffs Player Props: Knicks vs. Heat

 - Brunson's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Knicks average 101 per game, which ranks 23rd among NBA teams.

-- The Heat give up 109.8 points per game, second-ranked in the league.
+- The Heat give up 109.8 points per game, second-ranked in the NBA.

-- The Heat allow 41.9 rebounds per game, ranking sixth in the league.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.

-- The Heat are the 14th-ranked team in the league, conceding 25.6 assists per contest.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked team in the NBA.

-- The Heat are the 28th-ranked team in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- In terms of 3-pointers, the Heat are ranked 28th in the NBA, conceding 13.1 makes per game.

 Jalen Brunson vs. the Heat